Simplifying Zero Trust Security for AWS with Teleport

 The topics in this guide describe how to configure Teleport to provide secure, passwordless access to Microsoft Windows desktops and servers.
 For Windows, Teleport provides the following key features:

-• Passwordless access to Windows hosts backed by secure cryptographic authentication.
+• Passwordless access to Windows hosts backed by secure cryptographic authentication and short-lived certificates.

 • Configurable role-based access controls (RBAC) for groups of hosts and users.